 Essentially, anybody who lets you near their horses should take reasonable steps to try and ensure your safety.
 If they don’t, and you’re injured as result, you might have grounds to claim compensation.

-Some common horse riding accidents you could claim compensation for include:
+Some common causes of horse riding accidents you could claim compensation for include:

-- Where you were paired with a horse with a temperament that is not suitable to your riding skill or your riding style.
+- Unsuitable or unpredictable horses.
+Where you were paired with a horse with a temperament that is not suitable to your riding skill or your riding style.

 Our team can help with essentially any type of horse riding accident claim.
 Please get in touch if you’d like them to review yours for free and explain your options.